LukeG294/Brainly_Extension/README.md

 - Visit chrome://extensions
 - Turn on developer mode in the top right
-- Drag the dist folder into the site
+- Drag the dist folder into the webpage